-The following are some of the specified academic education or professional qualifications:
+The following are examples of the specific academic and professional qualifications:

-- (a) Level 2 or above in 5 subjects in the Hong Kong Diploma of Secondary Education Examination ('HKDSE'), including the following two compulsory subjects: - A. a language subject which may either be Chinese Language or English Language; and - B. Mathematics; - (b) Grade E or above in 5 subjects in the Hong Kong Certificate of Education Examination ('HKCEE'), including the following two compulsory subjects: - A. a language subject which may either be Chinese Language or English Language; and - B. Mathematics:
+- (a) Level 2 or above in 5 subjects in the Hong Kong Diploma of Secondary Education Examination ('HKDSE'), including the following two compulsory subjects: - A. a language subject which may either be Chinese Language or English Language; and - B. Mathematics; - (b) Grade E or above in 5 subjects in the Hong Kong Certificate of Education Examination ('HKCEE'), including the following two compulsory subjects: - A. a language subject which may either be Chinese Language or English Language; and - B. Mathematics;